Particular/docs.particular.net/transports/rabbitmq/connection-settings_publisher-confirms-setting_rabbit_[4,].partial.md

 snippet: rabbitmq-config-disablepublisherconfirms

-Note: When publisher confirms are disabled send operations will not verify if relevant exchanges and/or queues exists and will not fail.
+Note: When publisher confirms are disabled, send operations might not fail with an exception when the destination exchanges/queues don't exist.